 5. Use Content Delivery Network (CDN)

-The CDN (Content Delivery Network) has a wide network of the web servers & data centers distributed across the different geographical locations.
+The CDN (Content Delivery Network) has a wide network of web servers & data centers distributed across the different geographical locations.

 CDN helps to deliver the static contents including the software programs, games and large media files faster and more efficiently compared to the single server.

-Since CDN works as a mirror of your web host and provides contents from the nearest possible server (which results in the reduced latency), you can see around a 200% increase in your website speed.
+Since CDN works as a mirror of your web host and provides content from the nearest possible server (which results in the reduced latency), you can see around a 200% increase in your website speed.

-However, a few companies like CloudFlare have free tier plans for basic users with limited features.
+However, a few companies like Cloudflare have free tier plans for basic users with limited features.